 - Durable Construction: Unlike any other blenders, the commercial ones are known for their heavy-duty aesthetic.
 No matter how tough of a beating they go through, you won’t be seeing any crack or leaks on it anytime soon.
 However, their construction is something that makes them pretty heavy to carry around.

-Since it has got a powerful motor, it’s nothing less than other blenders you’ll find in the market.
+Since it has got a powerful motor and provide more speed, it's nothing less than other blenders you'll find in the market.
 Rather, the blender offers you something more.
 Remember how much of a bummer you used to get while making tomato sauce with a blender?
 Guess what, those days are over.

 With the commercial blenders in your arsenal, you can get thicker sauce and dips.
 Besides, the smoothies you’ll get will take the wow out of you.
 If you’re running a food service that sells smoothies, serves dips, this blender should be your pick.